-This is probably one of the most well-known routes to obtaining free IVF treatment in the UK.
+This is probably one of the most well-known routes to obtaining funded IVF treatment in the UK.
 NHS applicants must first visit their GP for a referral, for which you will need to meet certain criteria.
-Guidelines on the criteria for the funding of free IVF are published by the National Institute for Health and Care Excellence (NICE) however, the provision varies across the country and can depend on your local CCG’s decision on how they locally fund IVF treatment.
+Guidelines on the criteria for the funding of IVF are published by the National Institute for Health and Care Excellence (NICE) however, the provision varies across the country and can depend on your local CCG’s decision on how they locally fund IVF treatment.
 To find out whether you are able to access NHS funding, talk to your GP or contact your local CCG.
 If you are eligible for NHS funding, you will also have to wait for treatment and NHS waiting list times can vary considerably.

-Egg sharing for free IVF
+Egg sharing for funded IVF

 Egg sharing has fast become one of the most popular routes to obtaining free IVF.
 It gives one woman the opportunity to afford her treatment whilst also wishing to help another who cannot produce any of her own eggs to start her family.
 At Herts & Essex, we run one of the most successful egg sharing programmes in the UK, whereby we reward an egg donor with completely free IVF treatment.
 Egg donors must be under 36 years of age and able to produce enough good quality eggs to give herself and the anonymous recipient the best chance of conception.
 If you are considering becoming an egg share donor we initially ask that you complete a health questionnaire, which must be verified by your family doctor.
 All donors must undertake implications counselling with an independent counsellor, and also certain health checks and screening tests to confirm your suitability and to ensure that there is no risk of them passing inherited illnesses or diseases to recipients.

-Sperm sharing for free IVF
+Sperm sharing for funded IVF

-Sperm sharing for free IVF treatment requires a little more time and dedication than a lot of donors initially realise.
-All men between the ages of 18 and 41 with normal sperm parameters are eligible, and most donors will make around 6-8 visits to donate over the course of eight weeks.
+Sperm sharing for funded IVF treatment requires a little more time and dedication than a lot of donors initially realise.
+All healthy men between the ages of 18 and 41 with normal sperm parameters are eligible, and most donors will make around 6-8 visits to donate over the course of eight weeks.
 Initial consultations require a health questionnaire and a semen sample (taken on the day), and if donors decide to proceed they will then be required to give urine and blood samples.

 Sperm samples have to be quarantined for 30 days, and after this period is complete, donors return to the clinic for rescreening to ensure that their samples are safe for recipients.
-A sperm sharers’ free IVF treatment* for a partner can begin once they have passed the 30-day rescreening.
+A sperm sharers’ funded IVF treatment* for a partner can begin once they have passed the 30-day rescreening.

-As you can see, there isn’t an easy answer when it comes to free IVF.
+As you can see, there isn’t an easy answer when it comes to finding funding for IVF.
 Ultimately, your decision will depend on your situation and your local CCG funding criteria.
 We know it can be a confusing and frustrating time, so we are here to help.
 To arrange a consultation, or to simply discuss your options with our team, call us today on 01992 78 50 60.

 It is also worth visiting the Fertility Fairness website to find out the current provision of NHS-funded IVF in your area